isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-config-locked-wkspc/c-unlck-param.md

 ---
 description: The Unlock parameter in a user’s Insight.cfg file specifies whether that user has permission to temporarily unlock locked workspaces for editing.
-seo-description: The Unlock parameter in a user’s Insight.cfg file specifies whether that user has permission to temporarily unlock locked workspaces for editing.
-seo-title: Set the unlock parameter
 solution: Analytics
 title: Set the unlock parameter
 topic: Data workbench